msv-lab/angelix/doc/Manual.md

 ## SemFix ##

 SemFix is a predecessor of Angelix.
 Taking advantage of the modular design of Angelix, we incorporated the algorithm of SemFix into Angelix.
-To download and build SemFix dependencies, execute `make semfix`, to verify your installation, run `make test-semfix`.
+To download and build SemFix dependencies, execute `make semfix`; to verify your installation, run `make test-semfix`.
 After installation, SemFix can be activated using the `--semfix` option of Angelix.

 ## Configuration ##

-Default Angelix configuration corresponds to a narrow search space and does not specify required bounds.
-Typically, you need to specify defect classes, synthesis levels and bounds for symbolic execution and program synthesis.
+Default Angelix configuration corresponds to a narrow search space and does not specify search bounds.
+Typically, you need to indicate defect classes, synthesis levels and bounds for symbolic execution and program synthesis.
 Below you can found information about important options and configuration examples.

 `--klee-solver-timeout`, `--klee-timeout` and `--klee-max-forks` are passed to KLEE during specification inference step.
 The values of these paramenters depend on the size and the structure of your subject program.

 `--group-size` specifies how many symbols are installed inside buggy program for a single run of specification inference (default value is 1).
 The value 1 increases the probability of synthesizing a patch, however, higher values are need to enable multiline patches.
-For this reason, we recommend to execute Angelix multiple times (say, with `--group-size 1` and `--group-size 5`).
+For this reason, we recommend to execute Angelix multiple times with different values of this option (say, with `--group-size 1` and `--group-size 5`).

 Run `angelix --help` to see the list of available options.
 You can find example configurations for small programs in `tests/tests.py` of Angelix distribution.
 For large programs, options can be found in `options.json` file in ICSE'16 experiments [scripts](http://www.comp.nus.edu.sg/~release/angelix/angelix-experiments.tar.gz).

-An example of configuration is the following:
+Here is an example of Angelix configuration:

     --defect if-conditions loop-conditions assignments \
     --synthesis-levels alternatives extended-arithmetic extended-logic extended-inequalities \